chajiiiii/Simon-Game/README.md

 # Simon

 Simon(game) is a short-term memory game.
-It’s a game that shows random sequence and requires a player to repeat it exactly the same by pressing the color panels.
+It’s a game that shows a random sequence and requires a player to repeat it exactly the same by pressing the color panels.
 Reach the highest score 20, then you win! 😎

 [🟩🟨 Click here to play 🟥🟦](https://chajiiiii.github.io/Simon-Game/)
 <br><br>